praveenambati1233/Docker_Kubernetes/README.md

 Kubernetes Concepts - <https://kubernetes.io/docs/concepts/>

-Docker :
+# Docker

-**Docker is a platform that utilizes OS-level virtual software, to help users to develop, deploy, manage, and run applications in a Docker Container with all their library dependencies.**
+Docker is a platform that utilizes OS-level virtual software, to help users to develop, deploy, manage, and run applications in a Docker Container with all their library dependencies.

-**Docker Container is a standalone package that includes all the dependencies (frameworks, libraries, etc.) required to execute an application.**
+Docker Container is a standalone package that includes all the dependencies (frameworks, libraries, etc.) required to execute an application.

+Most commanly used docer commands

 `docker run -d --name webapp image-name` check in local, if not present, pull from docker humber and runs the container